cloudogu/gitops-playground/README.md

     * Then, you can reach argocd on `http://argocd.local.gd`, for example
 * Note that when using port 80, the URLs are shorter, but you run into issues because port 80 is regarded as a privileged port.
   Java applications seem not to be able to reach `localhost:80` or even `127.0.0.1:80` (`NoRouteToHostException`)
+* You can change the port using `init-cluster.sh --bind-ingress-port=8080`.
+  When you do, make sure to append the same port when applying the playground: `--base-url=http://localhost:8080`
 * If your setup requires you to bind to a specific interface, you can just pass it with e.g. `--bind-ingress-port=127.0.0.1:80`

 ##### Deploy GitOps operators